RyanLiu99/RyanPlayGroud/Ringba.Devtools.AerospikeCodeAnalyzer/readme.md

 1. Do this for both AsyncClient  and  AerospikeClient (later one should be phasing out);
 1. Utilize [PolicyExtensions](https://github.com/Ringba/Ringba-v2/blob/ccc67a659fc5df0970c89500eb7ffaf676502957/Ringba.Infrastructure.Aerospike/PolicyExtensions.cs)'s extension method `EnsureDurableDelete(this WritePolicy policy)`, as our Ringba.Infrastructure.RetyClient and RetryClientAsync do.

 This NuGet package is for rule 1 and 2.

 Examples can be found in https://github.com/Ringba/Ringba-v2/pull/3938/commits for the first 4 commits.

-> It is very hard to get rid of stale data from AE server.
-Brian needs to replace AE nodes one by one.
-So make sure not re-introduce stale data back by always using a writePolicy with durableDelete=true.

 When write new code or doing code review, please keep these in mind.
 Thanks!